NOTE: Using Utility Connectors counts toward your overall Connector and Task Usage.

 Separate Connectors for each Type of Object

-If there are multiple “types” of data that you wish work with - such as Contacts and Leads in Salesforce - then you should install a separate Cross Updating Preventer Connector for each type to keep their data separate.
+If there are multiple “types” of data that you wish work with - such as perhaps Salesforce Contacts and Leads - then you should install a separate Cross Updating Preventer Connector for each type to keep their data separate.

 The value must be something that’s unique to each object and that exists in the data being moved in both the Inbound and Outbound directions.
-If you were synchronizing Contacts between 2 systems, you might use Email Address.
+If you were synchronizing Contacts between 2 systems, you might use Email Address for this.

-For systems where there isn’t a shared and unique value, you could use a “concatenated Common Key” by combining the unique ID values from each system with a dividing character such as
+For systems where there isn’t a shared and unique value, you could use a “concatenated Common Key” by combining the unique ID values from each system with a dividing character, for example:

 There are 4 main Methods on the Connector.
 Their purpose is to check if data being sent from one system to the other is the result of a previous update so has been sent before, and if so to prevent it from continuing.